Children need to move, but also to relax. Calming activities for 2-year-olds and up.

 Stretching games

-Encouraging your toddler’s creativity and imagination contributes to the relaxing benefits of the games.
+Encouraging your toddler’s creativity and imagination enhances the relaxing benefits of the games.

 - Imitate animals together: A cat rounding its back, then flattening it out again; a giraffe slowly lengthening its neck; a dog stretching out slowly; a butterfly opening and closing its wings.

-- Encourage your child to slowly pick rays of sunlight after pushing aside the clouds that cover the sky.
-You can also tell them to pick different kinds of fruit from a tree or the stars out of the sky.
+- Encourage your child to imagine they’re slowly pushing aside clouds in the sky to reveal the sun.
+You can also tell them to pretend to pick different kinds of fruit from a tree or the stars out of the sky.

-- Ask your toddler to rock a bear or doll to the sound of soothing music or a soft song.
+- Ask your toddler to rock a teddy bear or doll to the sound of soothing music or a quiet song.

 Self-massage games